audiovisual artist & filmmaker

  sound by Maria Wildeis

-The work centers around a digital image mimicking the choreography of colors and movements of a sunset.
-Simply by watching, viewers are invited to pause, elongate their sense of time, and experience a collective slowing-down.
-In doing so, they create an intervention in the room by collectively decelerating time within the space.
-This act becomes a quiet, symbolic protest against the fast pace of modern life, reclaiming control.
+The video consists of a digital image that mimics the shifting colors and movement of a sunset, a stripped-down choreography.
+By watching it, viewers are invited to pause and experience a shared sense of slowing down.
+In doing so, they create a collective intervention in the room by “decelerating time” within the space.
+This becomes a quiet protest against the fast pace of contemporary life and underlines the power of the collective.

-This installation also reflects on the fading presence of communal contemplation in public life.
-Sharing stillness with strangers—like watching a sunset—is a rare yet vital form of connection, especially after years of isolation during the pandemic.
+The work also reflects on the diminishing role of shared contemplation in public space.
+Moments of stillness shared with strangers, such as watching a sunset together, have become increasingly rare yet remain essential forms of connection, made especially clear after years of isolation during the pandemic.

 ©2026 Florinda Ciucio